CrumpLab/rstatsforpsych/docs/GS_R_Resources.md

 # Textbooks and Other Resources {.unnumbered}

 This is not (yet...maybe one day who knows) a complete statistics textbook for statistics or R. It is a series of weekly exercises that could be used as labs in statistics courses for psychology students.
-They are aimed at iniating novice students into learning a programming environment for statistics like R, but also at using R as a teaching tool to aid conceptual understanding of statistics.
+They are aimed at initiating novice students into learning a programming environment for statistics like R, but also at using R as a teaching tool to aid conceptual understanding of statistics.

 ## Statistics textbooks we are using